kmskillings/breakout/journal.md

 asynchronous reset with synchronous de-assert.
 I made the appropriate change to the code.
 I compiled the code using vcom from the command line and corrected the syntax errors.

+### Self-Checking Testbench for Blinky

+Next, I need to write a testbench for my blinky program.
+Ideally, the testbench will be completely self-checking, so I can (in the ideal case) test the module completely from the command line.

+The testbench will start by holding the DUT in reset for a certain number of clock ticks, to make sure everything is correctly initialized.
+It will then release the reset and provide the DUT with a clock signal.
+The testbench will include the following checks:

+- The period of the blinker is 2 seconds, as measured between one rising edge of the output and the next rising edge of the output.
+- The duty cycle of the blinker is 50%, as measured by the output being high 50% of the time and low the other 50%.
+- Asserting the reset causes the output to immediately go low.
+The above tests are then repeated.

+I drew up an outline of the testbench and immediately noticed a problem: The testbench takes way too long to run.
+I probably should have predicted this.
+The issue is having to simulate all hundred million ticks per period.
+I'll have to find a way to reduce the number of ticks that have to be simulated.

+The obvious way to do this would be to pass in generics that determine the period and clock frequency of the blinker.
+Then, in the testbench, I could pass in a much shorter blinker period (or lower flock frequency).
+Then, in the "real" version, I would either wrap blinky.vhdl in some kind of top-level module to passin the "real" values, or set the defaults to the real values.

+Overall, I like the second approach better.